Fix: “Steam is already running” error

 - Start Steam and let it update.

 On the next start, Steam client will update and possibly fix the issues.
-If the problem remains unresloved, we give you a final you can try to deal with this problem.
+If the problem remains unresolved, we give you a final you can try to deal with this problem.

 Yes, reinstall.
 If none of the solutions from above helped, the reinstallation should work it out.
 Since the program is not as large as you think, the whole process is fast and as easy.
 Albeit, the reinstallation procedure requires you to delete some associated files and, possibly, some registry entries.
 You can also use a third-party uninstaller, just don’t forget to backup your games as those will be deleted, too.

 - Exit Steam

 - Move the Steamapps folder out of C:\Program Files\Steam (or custom location) to keep game installations.

 - Click the Control Panel.

 - Select Steam from the list and click the Change/Remove button.